omega-gg/vox/doc/about.md

-The web browser usually packs a decent video player but that's not sufficient for the level of innovation we're pushing with the vox patform: including a dedicated language called [VBML](https://omega.gg/VBML), extensive codec / backend support and distributed protocols.
+The web browser usually packs a decent video player but that's not sufficient for the level of innovation we're pushing with the vox patform: including a dedicated language called [VBML](https://omega.gg/VBML), extensive codec support and distributed protocols.
 For all this, you need a dedicated [Semantic Player](https://omega.gg/about/SemanticPlayer) that fits your requirements.

 At the moment you have the choice between MotionMonkey and MotionBox, although implementing a new